-- 13.2 The Investigating Officer will meet any other parties or witnesses named in the investigation or deemed to be relevant.
-At this point, a written summary of interview notes and any findings should be produced for the Hearing Officer. - 13.3 If further allegations or information come to light during the course of the investigation the Hearing Office must be kept informed.
+- by the Hearing Officer (the manager conducting the meeting regarding the concern) and is responsible for investigating events surrounding or leading to the concern raised. - 13.2 The Investigating Officer will meet any other parties or witnesses named in the investigation or deemed to be relevant.
+At this point, a written summary of interview notes and any findings should be produced for the Hearing Officer. - 13.3 If further allegations or information come to light during the course of the investigation the Hearing Officer must be kept informed.